 - Cerulean blue (a pigment I did not mention) is also in the same warm blue family as phthalo.

-- About Gamblin’s 1980 Phthalo (their line of student-grade paint), Carol notes, “Because it has less pigment and more filler, the color is not as intense as regular phthalo.”
+- About the phthalo blue from Gamblin’s “1980” line of student-grade paint), Carol notes, “Because it has less pigment and more filler, the color is not as intense as regular phthalo.”

 - See Tom Hoffmann‘s comments below on how he manages phthalo by mixing it with other colors.